 5. Click OK to close this dialog, and all the unique values have been extracted at once.

-Sometimes, you need to extract the unique values from a single column, the above methods will not help you, here, I can recommend a useful tool-Kutools for Excel, with its Select Duplicate & Unique Cells utility, you can quickly extract the unique values.
+Sometimes, you need to extract the unique values from a single column, the above methods will not help you, here, I can recommend a useful tool-Kutools for Excel, with its Extract cells with unique values (include the first duplicate) utility, you can quickly extract the unique values.

-2. Then click Kutools > Select > Select Duplicate & Unique Cells, see screenshot:
+2. Then click Kutools > Formula Helper > Formula Helper, see screenshot:

 or post as a guest, but your post won't be published automatically.

 - To post as a guest, your comment is unpublished.· 1 months agoRegarding the formula version, could you explain in more detail what this portion is doing? *100+COLUMN($A:$C),7^8)),"R0C00") Specifically, what are the *100, 7^8, and "R0C000" doing?
 I'm understanding everything else, but I can't figure out what these are for.